ethicalhacker7192/Lemmings.py/README.md

 This python game was made for AI but that is for the future, for now I am still converting and maybe later I will have a version with AI integrated into it.
 We will have to wait as I will update this README.md when I am finished as this will just be for fun.

 ## How To Install
-ubuntu linux installation:
+Linux installation:

     git clone https://github.com/ethicalhacker7192/Lemmings.py
     cd Lemmings.py
     python3 -m pip install -r requirements.txt

 note:
-this is assuming you have python3 installed and you are running ubuntu linux.
+this is assuming you have python3 installed and you are running compatible versions of linux.
 I will start working on making this project work on many different linux distrobutions so be patient if your distrobution is not compatible.
 If python3 is not installed run the code below to install python3 in ubuntu linux:

     sudo apt install python3